 Both the animation forms have their pros and cons. traditional 2D animation which is seldom used these days effectively captures the feelings and characterization.
 The process can rather be difficult and time taking.
 You may choose 2D or 3D animation for a Degree in animation.

-3D animation on the other hand can help build characters which have more depth and appear real.
+3D animation, on the other hand, can help build characters which have more depth and appear real.
 3D animation is more powerful in terms of production and entertainment.
 The 3D environments can be re-lit, re-used as and when needed, shot from a different angle and utilized in a flexible way like a live shot.
 One can easily clone characters and tweak them as per different scenes.

-3D animation is picking up pace and has a good market.
+3D animation is picking up the pace and has a good market.
 Many animation studios use a hybrid of traditional 2D animation & 3D animation to take advantage of both the forms.
 Most of the institutes train students on all the fine aspects of 2D animation before 3D animation.
 If you the field of animation appeals to take a Degree in animation soon.
 Are you ready?